mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 In order to let the new integrated Layersets appear in the application, they must be specified in the `Mapelement <../basic/map.html>`_.
 Here, you define which Layersets you want to use in the map by checking the Layersets in the list.
-The Layerset "overview " for example is not displayed on the main map.
+The Layerset "overview" for example is not displayed on the main map.
 In this step, you define the order in which the Layersets appear in your Layertree and the map.
 You can move the created Layersets from the list by drag & drop.
 Please notice that the first defined themes can cover underlying themes.